mohamed-benoughidene/English-Dictionary/README.md

 ## Overview

-The challenge is to build out this English Dictionary using JavaScript that can give the user any word definitions.
+The challenge is to build out this English Dictionary using JavaScript that can give the user any word definitions and turns text to speach.

 ### Screenshot